Istaknuca-u-Povijesti-Betona/BetonWare/Games/dev_README.txt

 PS remember to follow the Godot / GDScript naming conventions

+the exception to this is that we will be using British English to piss off the Americans

 snake_case     -  file names, functions, variables, signals PascalCase     -  class names, node names, enum names CONSTANT_CASE  -  constants, enum members